beyarkay/masters-thesis/src/02_background.md

 _learning rate_ to be a scalar hyperparameter $\eta$.
 When we slightly change the weights $\bm{W}$ and biases $\bm{b}$ we will do so by an amount proportional to $\eta$.
-Larger learning rates will often take fewer iterations to convert (when compared to smaller learning rates) however a learning rate that is too large will not converge at all.
+Larger learning rates will often take fewer iterations to convert (when compared to smaller learning rates).
+A learning rate that is too large will not converge at all.
 The optimal learning rate is problem dependant.

 In order to decrease the cost function, we will take some step from our starting weight and bias $(w_{jk}^{l}, b_j^l)$ in the direction of the negative